Overview

 summary_table <- data.frame(variable = c("age", "bp"))

-summary_table$label <- labels$label[match(summary_table$variable, labels$key)]Key Features
+summary_table$label <- labels$label[match(summary_table$variable, labels$key)]Generating Survival Data

 - Preserves variable labels: All functions maintain SAS/labelled variable attributes